HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ##### Using Questionnaire to Communicate What Attachments Data is Needed

 In this scenario, the Payer supplies the URL of a questionnaire (FHIR Questionnaire) to communicate what attachments-related data is needed.
-Line item numbers may also be supplied to match the attachment to a line item in the claim or prior-auth.
+Line item numbers may also be supplied to match the attachment to a line item in the claim or prior authorization.
 This information is represented in the “questionnaire” Task input element.
 The Provider launches the Documentation Templates and Rules (DTR) application to complete the Questionnaire.
 The code snippet below contains a URL to a Home Oxygen Therapy Questionnaire.

 ~~~
 {% include_relative includelines filename='cdex-task-example22.json' start=142 count=18 linenumber=true %}